Defense Secretary Jim Mattis resigns, scolding Trump over military judgment

 A short time later, Mattis was blindsided by Trump again when the president directed the Pentagon to develop a sixth branch of the military to oversee space.

-Sen. Lindsey Graham, R-S.C., a member of the Armed Services Committee, called Mattis "one of the great military leaders" in U.S. history.
+After Mattis announced his resignation, Graham, a member of the Armed Services Committee, on Twitter called him "one of the great military leaders" in U.S. history.

-"It is with great sadness that I was informed of the resignation of General Mattis," Graham tweeted.
-"He is one of the great military leaders in American history.
-He should be proud of the service he has rendered to President @realDonaldTrump and our nation."